Home - A Dwelling or A Mindset?

 Here is a blurb from a writing prompt answering the question: Where is my home?

 My head is home, what is inside my head, what goes on in my head while I’m actively doing other things.
-My head is my home because that is where I think, where I mull around decisions that are mine and mine alone.
+My head is my home because that is where I think, where I mull over decisions that are mine and mine alone.
 Inside my head is where I begin to create, where I turn what I see and experience each moment of the day into something tangible or not.
 Sometimes those ideas never make it to the canvas or the paper.
 But they continue to swirl around in my head.

 Home: House of Four Rooms